Independent guide. Not affiliated with DVLA or GOV.UK. Always verify rates at gov.uk.

 What is the expensive car supplement?

-If your car had a list price (including options) of over £40,000 when new, you pay an additional £410 per year on top of the standard rate for years 2 through 6 of the car's life (5 years total).
-This means you would pay £190 + £410 = £600 per year.
-From year 7 onwards, you only pay the standard £190 rate.
-Electric vehicles with a list price over £40,000 are exempt from this supplement until April 2025.
+If your car had a list price (including options) of over £40,000 when new (or over £50,000 for zero-emission vehicles), you pay an additional £440 per year on top of the standard rate for years 2 through 6 (five years total).
+This means you pay £200 + £440 = £640 per year.
+From year 7 onwards, you only pay the standard £200 rate.

 Can I pay car tax monthly?

 Yes.
-You can pay VED annually (full amount), every 6 months (with a 10% surcharge, roughly 5% extra per year), or monthly by Direct Debit (with a 5% surcharge).
-For example, at the £190 standard rate: annual payment is £190, six-monthly is £104.50 (£209 total), and monthly is £16.63 (£199.50 total).
+You can pay VED annually (full amount), every 6 months, or monthly by Direct Debit.
+For the standard £200 rate: annual payment is £200, six-monthly is £110 per payment (£220 total, a 10% surcharge), and monthly is £17.50 per month (£210 total, a 5% surcharge).

 What happens if I do not pay car tax?